 During the diagnostic process, ovarian cancer is staged by evaluating aspects of the tumor such as its size, the extent of its spread and whether lymph nodes have been affected.
-Identifying a cancer’s stage is especially helpful in developing an effective treatment plan.
+Identifying the stage is especially helpful in developing an effective ovarian cancer treatment plan.

 At stage 1, ovarian cancer is generally confined to one or both ovaries.
 This stage can be broken down into sub-stages: 1A (the cancer is in just one ovary), 1B (the cancer is in both ovaries) or 1C (the cancer is present on the outer surface of the ovary/ovaries, the tumor has ruptured or cancer cells have entered the abdominal fluid).

-At stage 2, the cancer has spread within the pelvic region.
-If the cancer has spread to the uterus and/or the fallopian tubes, it is classified as stage 2A; if the caner has reached other organs in the pelvic region, it is classified as stage 2B.
+At stage 2, cancer has spread within the pelvic region.
+If cancer has spread to the uterus and/or the fallopian tubes, it is classified as stage 2A; if cancer has reached other organs in the pelvic region, it is classified as stage 2B.
 If the cancer is present on the outer surface of the ovary/ovaries, the tumor has ruptured or cancer cells have entered the abdominal fluid, it is classified as stage 2C.

 Stage 4 ovarian cancer has spread away from the pelvic region to distant organs.